 Students studying on a part-time basis (evenings) have the option of taking History modules as part of the BA in Local Studies at Maynooth or at the university's Outreach campus in Kilkenny.

-We offer a full suite of postgraduate taught and research programmes (Higher Diploma, Taught Masters, Masters by Research and Doctorate).
+We offer a full suite of postgraduate taught and research programmes (Postgraduate Diploma, Taught Masters, Masters by Research and Doctorate).

 Our department has an international reputation as a centre of excellence for individual and group research, hosting externally funded postdoctoral research fellows, several research projects funded by the Irish Research Council and other external sponsors, and three research centres.